joaopaulopmedeiros/imd-load-test/README.md

-# IMD Stress Test
+# IMD Load Test
-This repository addresses a proof of concept about stress test in a docker environment for educational purposes at IMD
+This repository addresses a proof of concept about load test in a docker environment for educational purposes at IMD

 ## Tech stack
 - .NET 8;
-- MySQL
+- MySQL;
 - Docker;
 - K6;